ChrisMalnick/xx3dsfml/README.md

 #### Settings

 When starting the program for the first time, a message indicating a load failure for the xx3dsfml.conf file will be displayed, and the same will occur when attempting to load from any given layout file if it hasn't been saved to before.
 These files must be created by the program first before they can be loaded from.
-The program saves its current configuration to the xx3dsfml.conf file when the program is successfully closed, creating the file if it doesn't already exist, and loads from it everytime at startup.
+The program saves its current configuration to the xx3dsfml.conf file when the program is successfully closed, creating the file if it doesn't already exist, and loads from it every time at startup.

 Just as well, the current configuration can be saved to any of the four layout files at any time using keys F5 through F8, creating the given file if it doesn't already exist, which can then be loaded from at any time using keys F1 through F4 respectively.
 Changing the configuration after a layout is loaded will not overwrite it unless the respective save key is pressed after the changes are made.